 In the Income Statement the Company presents a sub-total of operating profit, being the total of operating income, finance income and operating costs.

 Financial Instruments

-The Company has elected to apply hedge accounting to its stand-alone derivative financial instruments.
+The Company has elected to apply hedge accounting to its derivative financial instruments, where it is allowable under the relevant standards.

 Critical accounting policies